svlada/springboot-security-jwt/etc/blog.md

 5. ```RestAuthenticationEntryPoint implements AuthenticationEntryPoint```
 6. ```WebSecurityConfig extends WebSecurityConfigurerAdapter```

-Before we dive into the implementation details let's see how authentication flow looks like.
+Before we dive into the implementation details let's see high level picture of what we want to achieve.

 **Ajax authentication request example**